Dustin Rhodes: Various gimmicks (1997–1999)

 In May 1997, Goldust revealed his identity as Dustin Runnels, the son of Dusty Rhodes.
 In the summer and fall of that year, he joined other wrestlers in their conflict with The Hart Foundation, feuding in particular with Brian Pillman.
-Goldust defeated Pillman at SummerSlam in which Pillman was forced to wear a dress for a month, then Pillman challenged Goldust again to a match at Ground Zero: In Your House, Goldust agreed that if he lost, he would lose Marlena to Pillman for 30 days, Goldust lost the match to Pillman and was forced to lose Marlena, had Goldust won, Pillman would leave the WWF.
+Goldust defeated Pillman at SummerSlam.
+Pillman, via the stipulation, was forced to wear a dress for a month.
+Pillman challenged Goldust again to a match at Ground Zero: In Your House.
+Goldust agreed that if he lost, he would lose Marlena to Pillman for 30 days.
+Goldust lost the match to Pillman and was forced to lose Marlena.
+Had Goldust won, Pillman would leave the WWF.
 Just before the thirty days were up, Pillman died of heart disease hours before the Badd Blood event on October 5, 1997.
 In November 1997, Goldust split with Marlena and refused to cooperate with his Survivor Series teammates, which once again turned him into a heel.
 This led to a feud with Vader in December 1997 and the appearance of The Artist Formerly Known As Goldust (a reference to Prince), managed by Luna Vachon.
 He began mimicking celebrities and fellow wrestlers with characters such as "Chynadust", "Dust Lovedust", "Dustydust", "Hunterdust", "Flashdust", "Marilyn Mansondust", "Sabledust", and "Vaderdust" in early 1998.
 Around this time, he made a legitimate push to management to get breast implants as part of the gimmick before being talked out of it by McMahon.

 By June 1998, Goldust feuded with Val Venis, who had been involved with Terri during their separation.
 Now going by his real name, Runnels began speaking out (mostly in taped vignettes) on the increasingly edgy WWF product and promoting alternatives to watching the show such as reading the Bible.
 These vignettes were sponsored by the fictional group, "Evangelists Against Television, Movies and Entertainment", the acronym for which reads "EATME" – a thinly veiled joke on the WWF's part.
 Runnels declared himself a born again Christian, alluding to "his" return, and walking through the crowd with signs reading "he's coming back!".
 While the return of Christ was clearly implied, Runnels was in fact referencing the return of the Goldust gimmick, which he reprised in October 1998 against Val Venis and then in November 1998, he began feuding with Jeff Jarrett over the attention of his manager, Debra.

 In early 1999, Goldust feuded with Al Snow, upon stealing the mannequin Head, Snow's mascot, and The Blue Meanie, who had recently renamed himself "Bluedust" and adopted many of Goldust's mannerisms.
 After Goldust defeated Meanie at St. Valentine's Day Massacre, Meanie became Goldust's apprentice.
 After Ryan Shamrock became Goldust's valet, Meanie and Shamrock began vying for Goldust's attention.
 In the same time period, Goldust won the Intercontinental Championship again from Road Dogg and then lost it to The Godfather two weeks later.
-He would team up with The Blue Meanie having a few matches against The Hardy Boyz until Goldust left the company in June 1999.
+He would team up with The Blue Meanie having a few matches against The Hardy Boyz until Goldust left the WWF in June 1999.